Court throws SA’s lockdown exit strategy into disarray — but it got it wrong

 Whether the judgment is overturned on appeal or not, what it shows – once again – is that SA’s rule of law and its judicial independence are alive and kicking.

 Far from it.
-As the High Court judgment shows, government will have to work hard to ensure that it is acting within the law, respecting hard won rights every step of the way.
+As the high court judgment shows, the government will have to work hard to ensure that it is acting within the law, respecting hard-won rights every step of the way.

 - Calland is an associate professor in public law, University of Cape Town.
 This article was first published on The Conversation